tbrlpld/RememberMe/README.md

 Clicking two cards counts as one move.
 The number of moves required to solve the memory game determines the star rating.
-Everything upto 16 moves counts as a three star rating, from 17 to 24 a two star rating is given.
+Everything up to 16 moves counts as a three star rating, from 17 to 24 a two star rating is given.
 Everything above counts as a one star rating.

 Also, a timer is running -- visible to the user.